Hi. I'm Conrad Beach.

 The front-end is a dashboard that allows administrators to see which jobs are running, manage scheduled jobs and allows them to execute one-off jobs.

-Primary Technologies: Rails 5, React, Redux, HTML, CSS, RSpec, Jest
+Primary Technologies: Rails 5, React, Redux, RSpec, Jest

-I’ve done quite a bit of JavaScript development in the past, and I'm comfortable doing it when I need to, but it's not my preference and it's definitely not where I'm strongest.
-I prefer spending most of my time on back-end development; I enjoy it more and I feel like I have more natural aptitude and value to contribute in that area.
-If I can work in a stack with simple client-side tooling like Hotwire, even better.
+I’ve done quite a bit of JavaScript development in the past, and I don't mind writing a little JavaScript when needed, but full blown JavaScript SPAs aren't a good fit for me.
+They have a tendency to burn me out.
+Generally, I prefer back-end development; I enjoy it more and I feel like I have more natural aptitude and value to contribute in that area.
+But I'm also comfortable with and enjoy simple client-side tooling like Hotwire.

 I’m conscious of basic performance requirements and pay attention to the performance of the code I write, but there haven’t been too many projects I’ve worked on thus far where performance was a high priority.
 I’m not the kind of guy who can eek out every drop of performance from an application.
 (If I was I probably wouldn’t be using Rails, right?
 I kid, I kid.
 Rails is great.)